Pi4J/pi4j.github.io/content/documentation/device-examples/Servo.md

 The class is implemented in the two sample projects [Theremin](https://github.com/DieterHolz/RaspPiTheremin) and [Potobooth](https://github.com/DieterHolz/PhotoBooth).

 ### Further projetct ideas
-- As a Servo can cover up to 180 degrees, it could be used as a steering-wheel hooked to a potetiometer
+- As a Servo can cover up to 180 degrees, it could be used as a steering-wheel hooked to a potentiometer
 - A pointer, to show how much time is left